This is what women over 40 years old look like

 So we decided to launch a mini-campaign to find these ‘lost’ women.
 To capture real photos of real women over the age of 40, living real lives.

-Here’s why we were inspired to do this – AND what those invisible women over 40 really look like.
+Here’s why we were inspired to do this – AND what those invisible women over 40 years old really look like.

 The mystery of the disappearing ‘older’ women